|Main train stations||Monterosso, Riomaggiore, Vernazza, Manarola, Corniglia|

 Have a look through our list of Cinque Terre train stations below, click through to book your tickets or for more info about a certain station.

 The main train station in Florence is Santa Maria Novella, in the heart of the city.
-With Trenitalia, you can travel from Santa Maria Novella (first departure: 06:08) to La Spezia Centrale directly in 2h 43min.
+With Trenitalia, you can travel from Santa Maria Novella – the first train is at 06:08 – to La Spezia Centrale directly in 2h 43m.
 From La Spezia, you can take the Cinque Terre Express and start your journey in the National Park.
+Want to know more about this route?
+Check out our page about how to get to Cinque Terre from Florence and be inspired!